Overview

 Close Move Live

-Head to files>computer>media>models
+Head to files>computer>usr>local>moveai

-Open a the terminal window
+Open a terminal window in this location

 Enter sudo gedit settings_rt.ini